LOST MACHINERY RECOVERED AT PLOUGH MATCH

 at the specific wishes of his family.

-Just for fun there will be a certificate awarded for a find relating to the club’s anniversary.
+Just for fun there will be a certificate and prize awarded for a find relating to the club’s anniversary.

-This year the Swale Search & Recovery club enters its 33rd year, with the traditional historical gift for that year being the Amethyst.
+This year the Swale Search & Recovery club enters its 38th year, with the traditional Stone being either Tourmaline or Jade.

 GOOD LUCK… NO CHEATING!

 The club will be present at the September Gravesend & Rochester Plough match this year on the 24th of September.

 Our aim is to invite the public to discover the joys and rewards of metal detecting.

 Any club members interested in coming along to help out on the day will be very welcome.